 This makes it sound like lots of fun is being had.
 In fact, that could be said of all the activity up until now.

 Choose, they croon, the Ancient Ones

-The word choice almost become like a refrain in this poem.
+The word choice almost becomes like a refrain in this poem.
 The word croon isn’t used commonly these days but it usually refers to singing, normally in a sentimental way.
-So this raises the question who are the ancient ones and why are they crooning?
+So this raises the question of who are the ancient ones and why are they crooning?
 Could the ancient ones be a nod to religion?
 Is the term used kindly or in a derogatory fashion?
-After all being called ancient isn’t usually a compliment.
+After all, being called ancient isn’t usually a compliment.

 The time has come again

 Once again this seems like a pretty nebulous concept.
 What time is it that the narrator is talking of?
-Clearly it has something to do with making a choice.
-But what that choice is seems unclear.
-Is this referencing the choices mentioned in the poems beginning?
+Clearly, it has something to do with making a choice.
+But that choice seems unclear.
+Is this referencing the choices mentioned in the poem’s beginning?

 Choose now, they croon,